Star names set for heavy-hitting World Cup last eight

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

-Eight teams remain in the 2022 World Cup, all with same dream of lifting the trophy on 18 December.
+Eight teams remain in the 2022 World Cup, all with the same dream of lifting the trophy on 18 December.

 After a tournament of shocks in the group stage, we are now progressing to the real business end, and the quarter-finals are stacked with talent.